-- The average space per worker exceeds 300m3 (minimum roof height 3m). - Free cross-ventilation occurs and fume dispersion is not obstructed by the workpiece, partitions or screens. - The workplace has good general ventilation. - The operators are able to keep their heads out of the pollutant plume.
+- The average space per worker exceeds 300m (minimum roof height 3m). - Free cross-ventilation occurs and fume dispersion is not obstructed by the workpiece, partitions or screens. - The workplace has good general ventilation. - The operators are able to keep their heads out of the pollutant plume.

-2.2.4 Limited Workspace
+2.2.4 Enclosed Workspace

-A limited workspace is one which does not comply with all the requirements of an open workspace, but is not a confined workspace.
+An enclosed workspace is one which does not comply with all the requirements of an open workspace, but is not a confined workspace.